AusDavo/gatekeeper/README.md

-# cosigner-competency-checker
+# gatekeeper
+Test your key masters.

-Do your bitcoin multi-signature wallet collaborators retain control over their keys?
-This will help you test them.
+Do your bitcoin multisig wallet collaborators still have what it takes to sign?
+Get a signature from them.
+Validate it.
+Rest assured.